Welcome to the world of “stick and poke” tattooing — that is, tattooing without a machine, and usually without any training

 Designing the Stick and Poke Tattoo Kit

-To make sure the customers understand the health risks of tattooing, the kit also includes a booklet, as a manual on the proper use of the kit.
+To make sure the customers understand the health risks of tattooing, the kit also includes a how-to booklet, as a manual on the proper use of the kit.
 Risks are explained and instructions are provided as to how one should open the materials and in what order, how to hygienically dispose of the materials when done and why (the ink denatures, plus you can spread gross diseases), and, importantly, how deep to tattoo: you have to poke the skin with the amount of pressure enough to puncture only the top few layers of skin.
 Dispel the common myths that tattooing involves getting the ink as deep into the skin as possible, and that profuse bleeding is healthy and normal.
 There should NOT be much blood.